What I Edit

 - Negotiate and contract with a printer on your behalf or set up account with a POD printer.

-- Create e-book formats and upload to sales sites.
+- Coordinate the creation of e-book formats and upload to sales sites.

-- Advise on promotion, create a website, and assist with distribution.
+- Advise on promotion, including website and social media, and distribution.

 - Serve as a liaison among all parties involved in the publication, distribution, and promotion of the book to ensure production of a quality product within an established timeframe.